 Red eggs (in Greek: kokkina avga, κόκκινα αυγά, pronounced KOH-kee-nah ahv-GHAH) are perhaps the brightest symbol of Greek Easter, representing the blood of Christ (the red color) and rebirth (the egg).
-The process of dying the eggs is part of many families' Easter holiday tradition.
+The process of dyeing the eggs is part of many families' Easter holiday tradition.
 Then they are baked into traditional Easter bread (tsoureki), used as decoration and are part of a customary game (tsourgrisma).

 Eggs are also dyed other colors, but rarely will a Greek Easter be celebrated without lots of red eggs.
 Commercial dyes are available, but this old-fashioned natural method creates red eggs with a deep, rich color.
-It may sound counterintuitive, but the skins of yellow onions work wonderfully!
+It may sound counterintuitive, but the skins of yellow onions work wonderfully.

 This recipe will make one dozen red eggs and will take almost three hours, including two hours for the eggs to cool.

 - Olive oil (or other edible oil) for polishing

 - Carefully remove any material clinging to the surface of the eggs.